hyw208/beval/README.rst

 ===========================
-criteria creation
+to define a criteria
 ===========================
 To define a search criteria where "make" is "Acura", "type" is "Small" and "drivetrain" is "Front", there are 3 options,

-option 1, type the string expression and convert it to a criteria object
+option 1, type the string boolean expression and convert it to a criteria object

     >>> search_criteria = to_criteria( "make == 'Acura' and type == 'Small' and drivetrain == 'Front'" )

-option 2, specify a criteria in polish notation, sort of
+option 2, create a criteria in polish notation, sort of

     >>> search_criteria = Criteria().Eq("make", "Acura").Eq("type", "Small").Eq("drivetrain", "Front").All().Done()

-option 3, or just compose the criteria object
+option 3, or simply compose the criteria object

     >>> search_criteria = All(Eq("make", "Acura"), Eq("type", "Small"), Eq("drivetrain", "Front"))

 ===========================
-criteria evaluation against an object
+to eval a criteria against an object
 ===========================
-To evaluate the criteria, there are also a few options,
+To evaluate the search criteria, there are also a few options available,

-option 1, invoke __call__ method with an underlying object or a ctx object
+option 1, invoke the __call__ method with an underlying object or a ctx object wrapping around the underlying

     >>> (ans, err) = search_criteria(acura_small)
     >>> (ans, err) = search_criteria(Ctx(acura_small, False))

-option 2, invoke eval method, with a ctx object
+option 2, call the eval method, with a ctx object

     >>> (ans, err) = search_criteria.eval(Ctx(acura_small, fuzzy=False))

-option 3, change return type and behavior
+option 3, define a simple function to change the return type and behavior

     >>> def true_or_false(criteria, obj):
     >>>      (ans, err) = criteria(obj)